HL7/FHIR-ONC-Meds/pages/_includes/medicationadministration-search.md

 *Support:* Mandatory for server and client to support search by patient.
 Mandatory for client to support the _include parameter.
 Optional for server to support the _include parameter.

 *Implementation Notes:*   This query searches for all MedicationAdministration resources for a patient and returns a Bundle of all MedicationAdministration and resources for the specified patient.
-The server application represents the medication using either an inline code or a contained or external reference to the Medication resource. [(how to search by reference)],, and (how to search by _include)..
+The server application represents the medication using either an inline code or a contained or external reference to the Medication resource. [(how to search by reference)], and [(how to search by _include)].

 -------